Avankziar/ProfessionProgressionPro/README.md

 # ProfessionProgressionPro
-A Spigot MC Plugin with Profession which can
+A Spigot MC Plugin with Profession which can progress to better professions.